There are many times in our lives where we find ourselves asking challenging questions. For example, is it dumb to put a rug on the carpet?

 There are times where many people say it's not the size that counts.
 Well, those people certainly weren't talking about using rugs on top of the carpet.
 Because in this case, size is crucial.

 For an area rug to look right when placed over wall-to-wall carpeting, the carpet must be scale to the room's size.
-The best way to figure out the appropriate size is to measure the area where you want to lay your rug and buy a corresponding size carpet.
+The best way to figure out the

 You also want to use furniture to keep the rug from appearing like it's floating in space.
 The layout of your furniture can affect the size rug you choose.
 The best look comes from having the front legs overlapping the carpet.

 For tight intimate sitting areas, a rug that's 5'x8; or 6'x9' would suffice.
 When you have furniture spaced out, a larger rug will work better, such as an 8'x10' or 9'x12'.